-It is important that we supply our body with this nutrient daily as it is not stored by the body and is passed every 12 hours after being ingested.
+It’s important that you supply your body with this nutrient daily as it is not stored by the body and is passed every 12 hours after being ingested.

-In today’s modern society, we are being bombarded on the regular basis with chemical, food, and environmental toxicity coming from genetically-modified foods, refined and processed foods, preservatives in the food, artificial food coloring, radiation, air-born pollutants, chemtrails that poison our air, water and soil with toxic metals, pharmaceutical products, and personal hygiene products.
+In today’s modern society, we are being bombarded on a regular basis with chemical, food, and environmental toxicity coming from genetically-modified foods, refined and processed foods, preservatives in the food, artificial food coloring, radiation, air-borne pollutants, chemtrails that poison our air, water and soil with toxic metals, pharmaceutical products, and personal hygiene products.

-Without sulfur, our body cannot properly mobilize and release toxins, toxins will then remain embedded in the body’s cells, which will eventually make us more susceptible to illnesses.
+Without sulfur, your body cannot properly mobilize and release toxins, toxins will then remain embedded in the body’s cells, which will eventually make you more susceptible to illnesses.

-If we want to keep our body performing at its maximum capacity and defend ourself against all of the toxic contaminants we are exposed to daily, then we need to detox, and a sulfur-rich diet is an absolutely necessary step in the detoxification process.
+If you want to keep your body performing at its maximum capacity and defend yourself against all of the toxic contaminants you are exposed to daily, then you need to detox.
+A sulfur-rich diet is an absolutely necessary step in the detoxification process.

-If further detox is needed, gold standard organic sulfur crystals can be a great way to help you achieve further detoxification.
+If further detox is needed, organic sulfur crystals can be a great way to help you achieve further detoxification.

-Ok, I think I’ve said enough about sulfur importance.
-Now let’s talk about this creamy, sulfur-rich, beautiful, and awesomely Easy Healthy Food Recipes – Delicious Light Avocado Egg Salad.
+Ok, I think I’ve said enough about the importance of sulfur.
+Now let’s talk about this creamy, sulfur-rich, beautiful, and delicious light avocado egg salad.

 I had an obsession with mayonnaise for a long time.
 I especially loved it on my sandwiches and egg salad.
 The taste of mayonnaise is so rich, creamy, and delicious, and it seems to go well with any dish.

-I’ve become a conscious eater in the past couple of years after going through some health issues, I decided to adapt to a healthier diet and lifestyle and finally had to say goodbye to my favorite condiment, mayonnaise.
+I’ve become a conscious eater in the past couple of years after experiencing some health problems.
+I decided to adapt to a healthier diet and lifestyle and had to finally say goodbye to my favorite condiment, mayonnaise.

 One day I was reading a health book and came across this delicious light avocado egg salad recipe.
-The recipe looked yummy and I wanted to give it a shot but I was disappointed to find that one of the ingredients needed is mayonnaise.
-Since I gave it up two years ago and there is no way that I was going back to it.
+The recipe looked yummy and I wanted to give it a shot but I was disappointed to find that one of the ingredients needed was mayonnaise.
+Since I gave it up two years ago, there is no way that I was going back to it.